 These are basically what you need to come up with a doll cake:

-A doll pick ( this is basically a doll with just half of the body from head to waist and a pick after that to secure the doll to cake.
-These doll picks come in many different hairstyles and hair color, and also different face cut.
+- Doll pick – this is basically a doll with just half of the body from head to waist and a pick after that to secure the doll to cake.
+These doll picks come in many different hairstyles and hair colors, and also different face cut.
 You can also substitute this pick with a real doll – a Barbie doll perhaps.
 It works as a great gift idea too as the birthday girl will get to own a Barbie doll after the cake is consumed!)

-Star and petal icing tips for the doll’s dress and flower bouquet and small round tip for the necklace, earrings and bracelet
+- Star and petal icing tips for the doll’s dress and flower bouquet.
+Also a small round tip for the necklace, earrings, and bracelet

 Here is how I decorated the cake:

-Next, I crumb coated the whole cake with a thin layer of light pink buttercream and inserted the doll pick right in the centre of the cake.
+- Next, I crumb coated the whole cake with a thin layer of light pink buttercream.
+And inserted the doll pick right in the center of the cake.

-As for the frills on the dress, I used a medium petals nozzle (Wilton tip #104) and dark pink buttercream.
+- As for the frills on the dress, I used a medium petals nozzle (Wilton tip #104) and dark pink buttercream.
 The frills were piped along the lines I marked earlier.
-Hold the tip slanting slightly upwards when piping the frills to avoid scraping off the earlier light pink zigzag icing underneath.
+Hold the tip slanting slightly upwards when piping the frills.
+This is to avoid scraping off the earlier light pink zigzag icing underneath.

-Next, I piped the hand bouquet with some green and red and white icing, using a small star nozzle followed by a tiny string of necklace and a ring for the doll with some white icing.
+- Next, I piped the hand bouquet with some green and red and white icing, using a small star nozzle.
+This is followed by a tiny string of necklace and a ring for the doll with some white icing.

-For added decoration, I attached silver dragees at the doll’s waist and on the frills of the dress as well as 2 pink flowers cut out from fondant for the hair.
+- For added decoration, I attached silver dragees at the doll’s waist.
+I also added the dragees on the frills of the dress as well as 2 pink flowers cut out from fondant for the hair.

-I finished off the cake decoration with the birthday message which I cut out from yellow fondant using Wilton Alphabet cutters.
+- I finished off the cake decoration with the birthday message.
+This was cut out from yellow fondant using Wilton Alphabet cutters.

-This is a fairly easy cake decorating project and sky is the limit when it comes to the doll’s dress design.
+This is a fairly easy cake decorating project.
+And the sky is the limit when it comes to the doll’s dress design.